bdonne/ACIT3900_ISSP/README.md

 REQUIREMENTS:
 The preseed file is compatible with amd64 debian which can be obtained from the website posted, download the debian-10.2.0-amd64-xfce-CD-1.iso file (639M)

 Linux interpreter to run the Script file.

-Must have
+PROCESS:

-Place the preseed file, the script file, and the isofiles directory in the same directory to run the script file successfully
+Place the preseed file, the script file, and the iso file you downloaded into a directory of your choice.

-The script file will add the preseed file and return a new iso image.
-This image can be used to install the debian OS.
+The script file will extract the iso image, edit it, then repack it into a new iso image with the preseed embedded.
+The new iso image may then be used to install debian.